Skip to content

 IVR Flow Builder

 IVR flows are configured from Settings > IVR Flows in the admin UI.
+The editor uses a visual canvas where you drag and drop nodes, then connect them with edges to define the call flow.

 Creating a Flow